And the dead leaves lie huddled and still,

 November’s full Moon is traditionally called the Beaver Moon, as in the Colonial Era, this was the month to set one’s beaver traps before the swamps froze and beavers retired to their lodges, to ensure a supply of warm winter furs.

-On the same night, a partial lunar eclipse will be visible from parts of North America.
+In the early morning hours of the same day, November 8, a total lunar eclipse will be visible from much of North America.